MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 The results obtained through CD analysis can be effectively visualized using the following tools:

 ### Gephi (https://gephi.org/)
-Gephi provides a versatile platform for visualizing and analyzing complex networks, making it an ideal choice for exploring the outcomes of CD.
+Gephi provides a versatile platform for visualizing and analyzing complex networks, making it an ideal choice for exploring the outcomes of CD in 'genome topology maps'.

 ### Helios web (https://github.com/filipinascimento/helios-web/)
-Helios Web offers an efficient web-based solution for visualizing and interpreting the results of CD in a 3D format, enhancing accessibility and usability.
+Helios Web offers a web-based solution for visualizing and interpreting the results of CD in 3D.